 After staying a few days at the Knox Hotel on Main Street (it sits currently on North Magnolia Avenue, where it is home to the El Cajon Historical Society), Phil Kessler started building his family home on his new ranch in the Granite Hills area.
 By 1897, he was commercially growing lemons and raisins, doing business as Cleveland Ranch and using his “Oriole Brand” logo, as a proud member of the El Cajon Citrus Ass’n.
 Working in the dirt was passed down through the generations.

 Gene has had a life-long interest in the outdoors, off-roading, hiking, camping, restoring old cars and growing really hot chili peppers.
-Besides that, he has been a San Diego lawyer for almost 40 years.
+Besides that, he has been a San Diego lawyer for more than 40 years.

 Gene received both his undergraduate and law degrees from the University of San Diego, the latter in 1978.
 He was hired out of law school by Bill Shernoff and Harvey Levine (Shernoff & Levine), the leading insurance bad faith litigation firm in California.
 He was a member of that firm until 1982, when he became the managing partner here.